YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ## Changelog as of last major update (06/01/2021)

 - KMS Prinz Heinrich, Peter Strasser, Nurnberg, Weser, Z24, Z28, U-37 have been added to the Guide.
+- HMS Prince of Wales makes her swaggering re-entry in the Guide.
+How the turns have tabled...
 - HMS Ardent Kai has been dropped from the Guide, as well as IJN Fubuki and USS Hornet.

 <br/><br/>